moj-analytical-services/user-guidance/source/documentation/appendix-docs/conda.md

 #### Python
-You can also use Conda to install Python packages for use in R through `reticulate`.
+You can also use conda to install Python packages, for use in R through the `reticulate` package.
 Python packages do not require a prefix and can simply be installed using their name.

 #### Examples